 Mannion Bay Revitalization

-Bowen Island Municipality has obtained a Licence of Occupation for Mannion Bay, which means that we are moving forward with the plan to restore environmental and community well-being to the area.
+Bowen Island Municipality has a Licence of Occupation for Mannion Bay, which will help us restore environmental and community well-being to the area.

-If you own a boat in Mannion Bay, you will be required to provide to Bowen Island Municipality by October 1, 2017:
+If you own a boat in Mannion Bay, you are required to provide to Bowen Island Municipality:

 - Your name and proof of ownership